 Grounds for appeal - inadequate content

 Inadmissibility of appeal

-On 10 February 1988, confirmed by letter received 15 February 1988, the Patentee (the Appellant) filed the translations of the claims in the two official languages of the European Patent Office other than the language of the proceedings.
+On 10 February 1988, confirmed by letter received on 15 February 1988, the patentee (the appellant) filed the translations of the claims in the two official languages of the European Patent Office other than the language of the proceedings.

 In its Decision J 22/86 (OJ EPO 1987, 280) the Legal Board has already had the occasion to deal with the question concerning the requirements for admissibility of the appeal set out in Article 108 EPC.

 In particular, the Board dealing with the question whether a statement alleged to be a statement of grounds of appeal in a particular case meets the minimum requirement of Article 108 EPC, expressed the opinion that it can only be decided in the context of the particular case.

 3. In the present case, the text of the notice of appeal, as indicated under item IV, might be construed to mean that the part of it headed "Grounds of appeal", in reality, consists in an announcement that within four months the grounds of appeal would be submitted.
 However, the appellant did not present any statement of grounds for the appeal within this period.
 Therefore the Board has to consider whether the submissions of the appellant within the said period, i.e. the cited part of the notice of appeal headed "Grounds of appeal" together with the translations of the claims of 10 February 1988, can be accepted as substantively adequate grounds within the meaning of Article 108, third sentence, EPC.

 In the opinion of the Board this is clearly not the case, because the appellant, although adversely affected by the decision under appeal, has in said submissions not given the legal or factual reasons why the decision should be set aside.